stahlgazer/node1-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+How to use middleware and setup routing.

 - [ ] Describe Middleware?

+Middleware can be used for various reasons, but I would generally describe it as running checks on a request before returning a response.
+Sometimes middleware can directly send back a response based on conditions being met or unmet.

 - [ ] Describe a Resource?

+A resource is anything that can be used, modified or added to our database.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes for the response and any data that correlates to that request.

 - [ ] How can we partition our application into sub-applications?

+By setting up routes for separate resources we can have our endpoints and middleware in files that are neatly organized and easy to find.

 ## Minimum Viable Product